nhoudelot/demosdebs/dos/demos/1997/entropia-by-exmortis/debian/entropia-by-exmortis.6.md

 # DESCRIPTION
-Entropia is a demonstration released by Exmortis in 1997. entropia-by-exmortis is the launcher that use Dosbox to run it.
+Entropia is a demonstration released by Exmortis in 1997. entropia-by-exmortis is the launcher that use Dosbox-x to run it.
 Demo ranked 1st at General Probe 1997

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information